cs50/cs50.readthedocs.io/site.md

 ## Content Updates
 You are more than welcome to change the files in this repository in whatever way you see fit.
 If we make updates to the content or add additional resources, we’ll send along the text that you can copy and paste into your markdown files to keep your site up to date with the lastest resources.
 This will likely be sent via email and be posted to our [AP Discuss Forum](https://groups.google.com/a/cs50.net/forum/#!forum/ap-discuss).
 If you are among those more comfy, you are certainly welcome to [sync your fork](https://help.github.com/articles/syncing-a-fork/) with ours.

+## Custom Domains

+If you would like to serve your site from a different domain, you can visit `https://github.com/USERNAME/ap/settings`, where USERNAME is you own GitHub username.
+Scroll down to the GitHub Pages section and specify your custom domain, i.e [ap.cs50.school](https://ap.cs50.school).
+This will create a file in your ap repository called `CNAME` that specifies where this site will be served.

 ## Editing Files
 ### Less Comfy
 If you are among those less comfy, you can do most everything from GitHub’s web UI.
+For the most part, you will be creating Markdown files, but keep in mind that you can use raw HTML directly into your .md files.
+For example if you wanted to include an iframe for a youtube video.
+You could literally type `<iframe src="https://www.youtube.com/embed/…"></iframe>` and it will create the iframe on your page.

 To create a new file, simply click create new file and you can specify the file’s path and type the contents of that file directly into the text editor provided.
 You could also type the contents in some other text editor and upload the file directly with the upload files button.

 ![new file](/teacher_sites/github1.png)